hackeryarn/blog/content/post/dry.md

 We did two things here.
 We renamed the variable to something that makes more sense in the concept of calculations, and we went from a boolean to passing an integer.

 Using a boolean was permissible when the layers were intertwined.
-But once we separated them, it becomes clear that the amount of the yearly increase has nothing to do with the calculation.
-Our calculation only needs to know how to use this amount and the amount itself needs to come from the higher level.
+But once we separated them, we can see that the amount of the bonus was tied to the level and had nothing to do with the calculation.

-This demonstrates the key concept of abstraction barriers that we haven't explicitly mentioned, yet.
-Each layer can only use the layers below it.
-This practice keeps the code looking like a neat tree of dependencies instead of a tangled mess.
-The term spaghetti code refers to the mess we would have if we didn't follow this principle.
-Calling across layers or up to higher level quickly leads to circular dependencies and concepts becoming tangled with unrelated once (just like we saw when calculations were put int he same layer as the levels logic).
+With this separation, we can freely use `calculate_bonus` for any position.
+We can even use it in our simulation without adding more concerns, and gaining more control over the `yearly_increase` value.

+Some of you might have seen this from the beginning.
+As people progress in their careers, they tend to develop a "smell" for these types of abstractions.
+Some even say that it's just something you have to gain through enough experience and enough reading of code.
+But I believe that thinking in abstraction barriers provides a shortcut to get there.
+And even if you already developed this 6th sense, having abstraction barriers in your toolbox can help you spot these types of refactors more often.

 ## Taking it further

+We covered the basics of abstraction barriers, but there are a few more guiding principles that make abstraction barriers even more powerful.

+### Layers create trees

+As you might expect, the layers we build each build on top of each other.
+When working in this way, we need to keep in mind that each layer should only talk to the layers below it.
+Because creating layers builds out a natural tree, we should respect that with our calls.

+Keeping calls always flowing down makes the data flow in our application easy to reason about.
+But if a middle layer starts calling anywhere it wants, all of a sudden we create a tangled ball of yarn.
+We might even run into a situation where a higher layer needs to use a lower level but it can't because we've created circular dependencies.

+So any time that we see a need for a lower level to call up, we should ask our selves if we are missing a layer that needs to be shared.

+### Build complete layers

 You might have noticed the comments in the original example that stated that each role had more calculations before and after.
-But our bonus calculation was the first introduction to the calculations layer.
-So what should we do with all these calculations.
+But our bonus calculation was the first function to get extracted into the calculations layer.
+So what should we do with all these other calculations?

 Well, we might already have helpers for some of these.
 In that case, we should review these helper function for any concept sharing and pull them into our calculations domain.